 Porto is an incredibly bright and colorful town.
 It may be the second biggest city in the country, but it’s quite easy to explore.
 On our first day there, we can see the Harry Potter attractions – Livaria Lello (an antique bookstore that managed to preserve an early 19th-century spirit), The Fonte dos Leões ( a fountain that inspired Gryffindor house) and the Majestic Cafe (where J.K.Rollwing supposedly wrote a few Harry Potter chapters).

 We also have time to check out some of the most picturesque places in town.
 Carmo and Carmelita churches with their stunning azulejo-tiled exteriors (something Portugal is pretty famous for) are the perfect place for a new profile picture while the Clerigos Church and its tower offer stunning panoramic views of Porto.

 - Day 8 – Porto

 Our second day in Porto will start with a walk around the colorful Ribeira district.
 After having a coffee next to the river, we continue with two of Porto’s most prominent attractions – The Porto Cathedral and the incredibly picturesque church – Igreja de São Francisco.

 In the afternoon, we discover why Porto is a city of wine by joining a wine tour and exploring some of the city’s best cellars.
-At sunset, find a place somewhere around the Gaia district and enjoy the colorful show over the Duoro River.
+At sunset, find a place somewhere around the Gaia district and enjoy the colorful show over the Douro River.

 Hey there!
 You know what?
 I have a detailed guide about Porto too.
 Check it out to find prices, working hours, plenty of pictures, and a map of the itinerary.

 - Day 9 – Braga

 The ninth day of our 10 day Portugal itinerary will be spent on a day-trip.
-I picked Braga because it’s cheaper than the Duoro Valley, and it would be interesting for everybody (while the valley is mainly for wine-lovers).
+I picked Braga because it’s cheaper than the Douro Valley, and it would be interesting for everybody (while the Douro Valley is mainly for wine-lovers).